AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \alib_characters is not required to be read if \alib string types are to be just used.

-To adopt custom string types to become "compatible" with \alib strings all that has to be done is to specialize type-traits struct \b T_CharArray and, in the case that a type represents zero-terminated strings, also struct \b T_ZTCharArray.
+To adopt custom string types to become "compatible" with \alib strings all that has to be done is to specialize the type trait \b ArrayTraits and, in the case that a type represents zero-terminated strings, also struct \b ZTArrayTraits.
 While this is done with only a few lines of code, still it is advised to start reading the
 \ref alib_mod_characters "Programmer's Manual of module ALib Characters".
 If not from the beginning then at least chapter \ref alib_characters_arrays "4.
 Character Arrays".
 Together with the information provided in the previous sections of this manual, the complete picture should be given and the adoption of own types be a straight forward task.

-In addition header files
+In addition header-files
 - "alib/compatibility/chararray_std.hpp" and
 - "alib/compatibility/chararray_qt.hpp"